-Defendant's Business

-- 24. Defendant is one of the largest wireless carriers and internet providers in the country. - 25.
-Plaintiff and Class Members are current and former customers at Defendant. - 26.
-In the course of their relationship, customers, including Plaintiff and Class Members, provided Defendant with at least the following: names, dates of birth, phone numbers, Social Security numbers, and other sensitive information. - 27.
-Upon information and belief, in the course of collecting PII from customers, including Plaintiff, Defendant promised to provide confidentiality and adequate security for the data it collected from customers through its applicable privacy policy and through other disclosures in compliance with statutory privacy requirements.
+- 27. Defendant Cleo a third-party vendor that provides software services to its clients, including Sam's Club. - 28.
+Defendant Sam's Club is a members-only food and non-food warehouse retailer that operates over 600 brick-and-mortar locations across the country and an e-commerce store.
+It has millions of members in the United States and Puerto Rico, and over 2.3 million current employees.1 - 29.
+Plaintiff and Class Members are current and former customers and/or employees at Cleo's clients, including Sam's Club. - 30.
+In the course of their relationship, customers and employees at Cleo's clients, including Plaintiff and Class Members, provided Cleo with at least the following: names, Social Security numbers, dates of birth, contact information, driver's license information, and other sensitive information. - 31.
+Upon information and belief, in the course of collecting Private Information from customers and employees, including Plaintiff, Defendants promised to provide confidentiality and adequate security for the data it collected from them through its applicable privacy policy and through other disclosures in compliance with statutory privacy requirements.